FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Dench, Dence, Denns, Dence, Dentch, Dennish, Dennys (Old French), Dane and many more.

-Another 45 words (3 lines of text) are included under the topic Early Denmark Notables in all our PDF Extended History products.
+Another 30 words (2 lines of text) are included under the topic Early Denmark Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: